Microsoft Excel for Data Analysis

 4. Sorting and Filtering

 You may need to sort and/or filter your data to prepare for data analysis and/or to display specific critical data.
-You can perform the same thing in Excel using the simple sorting and filtering options.
+You can perform the same in Excel using the simple sorting and filtering options.
 Sort and Filter are the most used Excel functions.
 Within columns, sorting can be done in ascending or descending order.
-Lists can be sorted by colour, reversed, or randomly generated.
+Lists can be sorted by color, reversed, or randomly generated.
 Filters are used to display data that meets requirements.
-Number and Text Filters, Date Filters, Advanced Filter, Data Form, Remove Duplicates, Outlining Data, and Subtotal are some of the options.
+Number and Text Filters, Date Filters, Advanced Filter, Data Form, Remove Duplicates, Outlining Data, and Subtotal are some options.

 5. Subtotals with Ranges